open-mmlab/mmengine/docs/en/common_usage/debug_tricks.md

 ## Set the Dataset's length

-Sometimes it's necessary to train several epochs during debug code, for example, verify in the debug mode or save the weight is meet expectation.
-However, if the Dataset is too large to take long time to train an epoch completed, in this situation can set the length of the Dataset.
-Attention, only inherited from [BaseDataset](mmengine.dataset.BaseDataset) can support this function, Please read usage of [BaseDataset](../advanced_tutorials/basedataset.md).
+During the process of debugging code, sometimes it is necessary to train for several epochs, such as debugging the validation process or checking whether the checkpoint saving meets expectations.
+However, if the dataset is too large, it may take a long time to complete one epoch, in which case the length of the dataset can be set.
+Note that only datasets inherited from [BaseDataset](mmengine.dataset.BaseDataset) support this feature, and the usage of BaseDataset can be found in the [BaseDataset](../advanced_tutorials/basedataset.md).

 For example: Using `MMClassification` Refer [Document](https://mmclassification.readthedocs.io/en/dev-1.x/get_started.html) to install `MMClassification`.

-Start training
+Launch training

 ```bash
 python tools/train.py configs/resnet/resnet18_8xb16_cifar10.py
 ```

-Following is part of the training log, `3125` represents the number of iterators.
+Here is part of the training log, where `3125` represents the number of iterations to be performed.

 ```
 02/20 14:43:11 - mmengine - INFO - Epoch(train)   [1][ 100/3125]  lr: 1.0000e-01  eta: 6:12:01  time: 0.0149  data_time: 0.0003  memory: 214  loss: 2.0611